Acoutic Guitar: A Private Lesson With Steve Gillette

 and Scott Nygaard (left) at the Puget Sound Guitar Workshop

 This article appeared in Acoustic Guitar Magazine, in the August 2007 issue (No. 176).
-Current subscribers can view the article on their website.
-Reprinted here by permission of Acoustic Guitar.
+Article is reprinted here by permission of Acoustic Guitar.
 Updates to latest recordings and equipment are noted immediately below the original text.

 By Orville Johnson